Facebook Ads are a great way to find new HVAC clients.

 Tips to Create Effective Ads for Your HVAC Company

-It doesn’t matter what type of business you’re running, whether it’s HVAC or not.
+Whether it’s HVAC or not, it doesn’t matter what type of business you’re running.
 If you’re trying to promote your HVAC business on Facebook, here are some pointers to keep in mind.

 There is no one-size-fits-all ad for Facebook audiences.
 If you are a residential HVAC contractor, your target audience is homeowners.
 And while that’s correct, what else are they going through that may need your HVAC services?
 Here are some life events that may require your services: